ImageMagick/Usage-Markdown/bugs/ordered-dither/index.md

 -   What channels are operated on is controlled by the "-channels" setting.
--   A single number is for all channels.
-    EG: '6' for the "web-safe colormap".
+-   A single number is for all channels. e.g.: '6' for the "web-safe colormap".
--   Multiple numbers allows you to use different level counts for each channel.
-    EG: '8,8,4' will implement a '332' ordered dithered colormap.
+-   Multiple numbers allows you to use different level counts for each channel. e.g.: '8,8,4' will implement a '332' ordered dithered colormap.
 -   If no numbers are given, fall back to a 2 level bitmap dither.
 -   A value of zero disables posterization of that color channel.